Join our inner circle to get the latest in travel, beauty, style & more !

 Mini Picassos

-Mini Picassos, based in North London, have a fantastic timetable of art classes for children as young as one.
+Mini Picassos, based in North London, has a fantastic timetable of art classes for children as young as one.
 They run sessions throughout all the school holidays where kids can find themselves painting abstract self-portraits, making cardboard robots or sculpting clay dinosaurs.
 They offer private art tuition too, and can work with complete beginners right through to those studying A-level art.

 Blackheath Conservatoire